Liam Smith vs. Anthony Fowler

 M&S Bank Arena, Liverpool, England 9/10/21

-Subscribe to our new YouTube Channel THAT HAS JUST STARTED (latest video below – yes, all will take time) with the latest boxing news and results, gossip and information from around the world.
-Just click the image below or any of the images for all our social media:
+Subscribe to our new YouTube Channel starting soon with the latest boxing news and results, gossip and information from around the world.
+Just click the video image link below:

 For the list of boxing events we will cover live with and with unofficial scorecard (main event), click the following link > Live Boxing Results & Events<